Maniots: Genetic studies

 Recent scholarship has shown that the Maniots have a distinct genetic profile.
 A 2017 study found they are genetically different from other groups in the Peloponnese region.

 Maniot individuals share a significant amount of their genome with each other, indicating a high degree of relatedness.
 They are also genetically isolated from other Greek populations, though they show some overlap with people from Sicily and southern Italy.
 This is attributed to the Maniots having the lowest levels of Slavic genetic ancestry in the Peloponnese.
 Maniots from East Mani have very little Slavic ancestry (0.7–1.6%), while those from West and Lower Mani have higher, but still relatively low, amounts (4.9–10.9%).
 The rest of the Peloponnesian population has a higher percentage of Slavic ancestry (4.8–14.4%).

 This genetic isolation suggests that the Maniots may be descended from the ancient Dorians.
 Their historical separation from the rest of the Greek population, preserved through geography and social practices, has contributed to their distinct genetic identity.

+A 2026 uniparental study of Deep Maniots found a predominance of paternal (Y-chromosome) lineages associated with Bronze Age, Iron Age, and Roman-period Greek populations, alongside an absence of lineages commonly linked to Slavic, Germanic, or later medieval Balkan migrations.
+The findings suggest long-term population continuity in southern Mani, with limited external paternal gene flow since Late Antiquity.
+The study also identified strong founder effects dating to approximately the 4th to 7th centuries AD, a period of major demographic changes in the Balkans.
+Maternal lineages were more diverse in comparisons, suggesting connections across the eastern Mediterranean and Balkans, and in some cases, North Africa and western Europe.
+That has been interpreted as consistent with a historically patriarchal society incorporating limited female-mediated gene flow.